MUAY THAI IN HUA HIN: WHERE TO TRAIN, STAY & EXPLORE

 Whether you're hitting pads, sparring, or working on your clinch, you’ll receive personalised attention to refine your skills.

-With accommodation options and food prepared on-site, the gym fosters a strong sense of community allowing students to train, eat, and rest together.
+With on-site accommodation and food prepared (vegan friendly also available), the gym fosters a strong sense of community allowing students to train, eat and rest together.

 Mr Knock is an ideal spot for anyone looking to enhance their skills while becoming part of a close-knit Muay Thai family.